Feel cold, chilly, chills, chilled, cold all the time, anxiety stress symptom

 The chilly, chilled, or cold spot may originate at one small location on or in the body, may involve the entire body, or any variation thereof.

-Similar to other anxiety-caused sensations and symptoms, this symptom can occur in conjunction with an episode of high anxiety, can occur ‘out of the blue” and for no apparent reason, can occur immediately upon waking up, and/or be the cause of being woken up.
+Similar to other anxiety-caused sensations and symptoms, this feel cold, chills, chilled, chilliness feeling symptom can occur in conjunction with an episode of high anxiety, can occur ‘out of the blue” and for no apparent reason, can occur immediately upon waking up, and/or be the cause of being woken up.

 All of the above combinations and variations are common.

-What causes feeling cold, chilled, chills, chilly, and shivery?
+What causes the feel cold, chilled, chills, chilly, and shivery anxiety symptoms?

 Behaving in an apprehensive manner (worried, fretful, fearful) causes the body to produce the stress response.
-The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response.
+The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat - to either fight with or flee from it - which is the reason this response is often referred to as the fight or flight response.

 While the stress response changes are active, they can cause a wide range of sensations and symptoms, including feeling chilled, chilly, chills, cold, and shivery.
-As long as the stress response is active, these types of anxiety symptoms can persist.
+As long as this response is active, these types of anxiety symptoms can persist.

-Is feeling cold chilly, chills, chilled, and shivery harmful?
+Is the feel cold chilly, chills, chilled, chillness, and shivery symptoms harmful?

 No!
-It’s considered ‘normal’ for apprehensive behavior and the accompanying stress response changes it produces.
+It’s considered ‘normal’ for apprehensive behavior and the accompanying fight or flight response changes it produces.

-How to eliminate the feeling cold, chilled, chills, chilly, and shivery symptom?
+How to eliminate the feel cold, chilled, chills, chilly, and shivery symptoms?

-When this anxiety symptom is caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
-As your body recovers from the active stress response – yes, there is a recovery period after the stress response changes have ended – this symptom should subside.
-Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
+When this feel cold, chilly anxiety symptom is caused by apprehensive behavior and the accompanying emergency response changes, calming yourself down will bring an end to the response and its changes.
+As your body recovers from the active stress response – yes, there is a recovery period after the stress response changes have ended – this feel cold symptom should subside.
+Keep in mind that it can take up to 20 minutes or more for the body to recover from a major response.
 But this is normal and shouldn’t be a cause for concern.

-When this symptom is caused by sustained stress, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When this feel cold, chilly symptom is caused by sustained stress, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.

-Nevertheless, when the body has fully recovered, this symptom will completely subside.
+Nevertheless, when the body has fully recovered, this feel cold, chilly, chilled anxiety symptom will completely subside.
 Therefore, this symptom needn’t be a cause for concern.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this symptom.
 Again, when your body has recovered from the stress response and/or sustained stress, this symptom will completely disappear.